whage/thesis/thesis.md

 > The fact that a language is statically checked does not necessarily mean that execution can proceed entirely blindly.
 > [@cardelli-96, p.
 3]

-Dynamic (or dynamically typed) languages don't require the programmer to fix the types of the constructs in their programs.
+In dynamically typed languages the types of program constructs don't have to be associated with a fixed type.
-For example, dynamic languages let us define functions that can accept multiple types.
+Such languages let us, for example define functions that can accept multiple types of values.
 The exact type of the arguments will only be known when the program is running and if the types don't match the operations performed on them, they only report that at run-time.
 Such languages don't attempt static checks.
-In order to sustain safety (prevent unintended program behavior) these languages p, they instead perform various dynamic (run-time) checks to make sure that the data structures of the program stay consistent.
+In order to maintain type safety (prevent unintended program behavior) these languages instead perform various dynamic (run-time) checks to make sure that the data structures of the program stay consistent.
 Typical runtime checks include

 - division-by-zero checks